dervan/turtledove-js/README.md

 Note, that an interface between publishers and the ad network is completely arbitrary and is not an element of TURTLEDOVE specification.
 Our ad network is available at address https://ad-network.pl
 # Sample testing scenario
 1. If you already entered on any website in this demo, go to https://turtledove.pl and clear your data.
-2. Enter https://aboutplanes.pl and see context ads (you were not added to any group yet).
+2. Enter https://aboutplanes.pl and see contextual ads (you were not added to any group yet).
 To get the better insight you can also open a console by clicking on a question mark with a turtledove on it in the top-right corner and read what just happened.
 3. Go to the https://sportequipment.pl and check out bikes page.
 4. Check both https://aboutplanes.pl and https://aboutanimals.pl.
 The bike-related ad will not show on a website about planes.
 You can go now to https://turtledove.pl and check the bidding function of the ad for bikes_viewer and context signals of auctions that were performed on both websites - that will explain why winners differ in both auctions.
 5. Go to the https://sportequipment.pl and this time list rollerblades.